 Carleton has partnered with the City of Ottawa, Travel Wise program to offer a car pooling website to enable staff and faculty to match their ride.

-In addition a new service Commute Ontario is also available to the community to offer both the opportunity to find a ride match here on campus, but also offers active transport programs and a guaranteed ride home program, should your carpool partner not be able to.
+In addition, a new service Commute Ontario is also available to the community to offer the opportunity to find a ride match here on campus, and an active transportation program and guaranteed ride home program, should your carpool partner not be able to drive.